-For the year ended June 30, 2016, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense was negative 0.78%.
+For the years ended June 30, 2017 and 2016, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense was 11.48% and negative 0.74%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.
-The annual money-weighted rate of return on pension plan investments for June 30, 2015, was 4.10%.